boydaihungst/gvfs.yazi/GNOME_ONLINE_ACCOUNTS_GOA.md

   ```

 - Select `Google` or `OneDrive` > `Sign in`
 - Login via browser.
-Accept to open GOA from browser.
+Tick allow access to your Google Drive and OneDrive if asked.
 - You account will be added to `Your Accounts` section after login successfully.
 - Now you can use `mount` action to mount google-drive or onedrive.